 Learning Math with Graphing Calculator

-Tim Erickson's activity book will help you explore how you (and your students, if you're a teacher) can learn about mathematics using our software.
+Tim Erickson's activity book will help you explore how you or your students can learn about mathematics using our software.

-You will need Adobe Acrobat Reader 4.0, which is freely available at www.adobe.com if you don't already have it.
+You will need Adobe Acrobat Reader, which is freely available at www.adobe.com if you don't already have it.

 Table of Contents